 Jason Stary

-From being a leader in church youth groups to serving as a case manager and street outreach worker for runaway and homeless youth, I have worked with adolescents in a variety of settings since 2006.
-As a therapist, I have been providing individual and family therapy to adolescents since 2015, and I have been leading group sessions one day a week for an adolescent intensive outpatient program (IOP) since 2022.
-I provide individual therapy to adults as well, and I desire to help people, regardless of their age or stage of life, become who God has created them to be.
+I have been providing individual and family therapy to adults and adolescents since 2015, and I have been leading group sessions one day a week for an intensive outpatient program (IOP) since 2022.
+I desire to help people become who God has created them to be by meeting them where they are, understanding their values and strengths, and helping them reach their goals.
 I use cognitive-behavioral and solution-focused approaches in therapy, and I teach dialectical behavior therapy (DBT) and Acceptance and Commitment Therapy (ACT) skills.
 I also incorporate family systems, attachment, and Christian faith perspectives (when desired).
 I have experience in helping clients with stress and anxiety, anger management, depression, & coping with life changes.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 Personally, I know what it's like to live with depression and anxiety, having addressed these issues in my own life.
 I believe taking the first step to seeking a more fulfilling and happier life takes courage and I am here to support you in that process.

 Therapists may help you set and achieve career goals, work on current issues you may be facing, or address your past.
-Over 2,401,313 people live in Kansas, and one out of five Americans has a mental health condition.
-Searching for licensed professionals in Kansas may help you find mental health support for personal growth, anxiety disorders, post-traumatic stress disorder (PTSD), and other mental health concerns.
+Over 2,401,313 people live in KS, and one out of five Americans has a mental health condition.
+Searching for local licensed professionals may help you find mental health support for personal growth, anxiety disorders, post-traumatic stress disorder (PTSD), and other mental health concerns.
 You do not need a mental health diagnosis to seek support from one of BetterHelp's licensed providers above.

 The mental health field can include psychiatric medication management, online therapy, marriage counseling, couples therapy, clinical social work, licensed counseling, and other mental health services in person and online.
 Seeing a licensed provider can help you navigate mental health conditions and life circumstances through mindfulness and other specialized techniques.

-Mental health counselors in Kansas support clients with varying issues, which can include:
+The mental health therapists in Kansas support clients with varying issues through therapy, such as:

 - Challenging situations or life stressors